 Mid-May

-Accepted candidates are notified and receive detailed information for confirming their commitment.
-One-half of the $1,500 tuition fee is due at the time commitment form is submitted in late June.
-Remainder is due in early August.
+Accepted candidates are notified and receive detailed information to confirm their commitment.
+One-half ($875) of the $1,750 tuition fee is due at the time commitment form is submitted by June 30, 2024.
+The remainder of tuition is due August 1, 2024.
 Limited scholarships are available based on financial need — contact the MLP Executive Director for details

 Course Work